sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-- Explain we use tokens as the example throughout
+- Explain we use tokens as the example throughout the presentation
+- kotlin brings immutability with data classes and read-only properties out of the box

 ---